 But how does one gain a proper education when plagued by a medical condition that causes malnourishment?

-The answer lies in removing barriers that prevent students from confidently enrolling in and safely participating in educational programs.
+The answer lies in removing barriers that hinder students from confidently enrolling in and actively participating in educational programs.

 Bridging the Information Gap